Dax Shepard Shares The Thrill Of Sobriety While Paying Homage To Mushrooms

 “If I could isolate like the reward of sobriety… when I was 12-years-old, I woke up and it was game on.
 It was fucking party time… everything was on fire, I was thrilled to be on planet Earth.
 And then I discovered getting fucked up which was awesome for 10 years but that 12-year-old fire, that passion to be alive… I just thought if I could ever get back to the point where when I walk out my door I’m thrilled to go on an adventure with nothing in me but oatmeal?
 That’s the goal, and I can honestly say for about the last seven years, I’m on fire to be alive.”

-Cheers Dax!
 Another thing we really appreciate about the guy is he doesn’t make us casual drug-takers and occasional psychedelic warriors feel like shit for wanting to partake.

 “I’m the most pro-drugs and alcohol sober person you’d meet,” Shepard says.
 “I don’t think anyone should leave planet Earth without doing mushrooms and ecstasy.
 I hope my children do mushrooms when they get older.
-I hope they don’t do cocaine because that, in my experience, will make you not allowed you to do other things.”
+I hope they not do cocaine because that, in my experience, will make you not allowed to do all the other things.”

 That has to be the most empathetic take on drug use from a former addict we’ve ever heard, but we’re not that surprised to hear it from Dax.
 The dude is just chill, check out how he defends his wife’s occasional recreational drug use.